mhmzdev/flutter-roadmap-and-resources-guide/README.md

 <p align="center" style="font-size: 36px; text-align: center;"><i>"Achivements Don't Speak themselves!"</i></p>

 - Get yourself a Nice looking [GitHub profile][github-profile] and showcase your project with proper documentation.
 This shows other people who are looking for developers that you are serious about your work and career.
 Get a nice GitHub Readme for you.
 [Here's mine][github-readme], you can use it and customize it for yourself 😊
 - Same goes for having a Nice looking [LinkedIn profile][linkedin-profile] and make connection.
-This will keep you going and you will get numerous oppurtunity on the way!
+This will keep you going and you will get numerous opportunity on the way!
 - Another good way to present yourself will be having a [live resume][live-resume].
 Ask your friend to get you simple one.

 ## 📃 Other Resources